Toyguna/UniversalEnergyAPI/README.md

 ## Conventions
-The conventions are left for the users to
+The conventions are left for users to
 shape:
  - How much X unit of energy will the Y fuel generate with the Z method?